BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 When the virtual machine boots, log in and run the following command to see if your log message was printed:

-`dmesg | grep "Hello World from Me"`
+`dmesg | grep -i "Hello World from Me"`

-Then, boot normally without adding this `printme` parameter (by hitting enter in GRUB when you select your kernel), and re-run this `dmesg | grep "Hello World from Me"`.
+Then, boot normally without adding this `printme` parameter (by hitting enter in GRUB when you select your kernel), and re-run this `dmesg | grep -i "Hello World from Me"`.
 The message should only appear when you include the `printme` parameter!

 ## Create a diff Patch File for Submission